pdimens/harpy/Workflows/Align/bwa.md

 ### Molecule distance
-The `--molecule-distance` option is used during the BWA alignment workflow to assign alignments a unique Molecular Identifier `MI:i` tag based on their haplotag barcode and the distance threshold you specify.
-See [haplotag data](/haplotagdata/#barcode-thresholds) for more information on what this value does.
+The `--molecule-distance` option is used during the BWA alignment workflow to assign alignments a unique Molecular Identifier `MI:i` tag based on their linked-read barcode and the [distance threshold](/linked_read_data.md#barcode-thresholds) you specify.
 Set this value to `0` to skip distance-based deconvolution, which may improve detection of very large structural variants.

 ## Quality filtering